About Your Stem Cell Transplant: Information for Pediatric Patients

 • Platelets are colorless cells whose main job is to control bleeding.
 When your platelet count is low, you’re at risk for bleeding.
 Depending on your platelet level or symptoms, you’ll be given a transfusion.

 • Plasma is the liquid part of blood.
-It carries water, nutrients, minerals, and hormones throughout your body. it also carries various waste products to your kidneys so they can be removed from your body.
-Plasma also contains proteins that help your blood clot.
+It carries water, nutrients, minerals, and hormones throughout your body.
+It carries various waste products to your kidneys so they can be removed from your body.
+Plasma also has proteins that help your blood clot.
 If these proteins are low, you may get a transfusion of fresh frozen plasma or an infusion of albumin to replace them.

 Caring for yourself during transplant